 5:02:08:00.
 Guidelines for acceptance of petitions.
-When a petition is presented for filing, the person or governing board authorized to accept the petition for filing shall determine if it meets the following requirements for acceptance:
+When a petition is presented for filing, the person or governing board authorized to accept the petition shall determine if it meets the following requirements:

 (1) The petition is in the form required by this chapter;

 (2) The petition contains the minimum number of valid signatures, counted according to § 5:02:08:00.01.
-One or more invalid signatures on a petition section do not disallow other valid signatures on the section;
+One or more invalid signatures on a petition do not disallow other valid signatures;

 (3) Each sheet of the petition contains an identical heading and is verified by the circulator.
 The circulator may add the addresses of the petitioners and the dates of signing before completing the verification.
 The circulator may also add the printed name of the signer and the county of voter registration.
 Residence addresses may be abbreviated.
 The verification was completed and signed before an officer authorized to administer oaths;